-This layout is ideal for brand new website with minimal content, websites that don’t have specific goal with any page (like getting email subscribers or getting people onto resource page) or websites where the main focus is to keep readers engaged through publishing new work week over week.
+This layout is ideal for brand new websites with minimal content or websites where the main focus is to keep readers engaged through publishing new work week over week.

 You should start your website as a blog roll and focus on creating content, but over time you’re going to want to transition to a dedicated homepage.

 The niche website is how I designed the majority of my websites.
 I like the niche website layout because it builds your email list or it sends traffic to a specific page of your choosing while also giving exposure and deep linking to additional published content.